How satisfied are customers of wood-burning stove brands, including Stovax, Clearview, Charnwood and Morso?

-Having asked a number of customers how satisfied they were with their stove and whether they would recommend it, two brands broke away from the pack, leading with high scores of 94% and 90%.
+We asked 1,375 wood-burning stove owners how satisfied they were with their stove — and whether they would recommend it to a friend.
+The top two brands earned customer scores of 91% and 85%.

-Find out how Stovax stoves were rated for the following individual attributes: ease of using and controlling, value for money, quality and finish, durability and ease of cleaning.
+Find out how Stovax stoves were rated for ease of using and controlling, value for money, quality and finish, durability and ease of cleaning.

 |Stovax survey ratings|